 Bulk operations in Asset Library

 We know that visual assets are essential for advertisers, and that’s why we keep making improvements to our Asset Library page to help you provide the most resonant imagery.
-With this latest update, you can now organize your assets with bulk operations, allowing you to easily bulk delete folders and assets, and move multiple items in bulk to your target folder or subfolder.
+With this latest update, you can now organise your assets with bulk operations, allowing you to easily bulk delete folders and assets, and move multiple items in bulk to your target folder or subfolder.
 This is designed to simplify your workflow, saving you time and effort in managing your Asset Library.

 View of the Asset Library.